-Posted on July 29, 2010 by sethsation
+Posted on July 29, 2010 by Seth

-Filed under: animal ethics, animal rights | Tagged: animal ethics, dogs, Easton, euthanasia, K-9 unit, Lehigh Valley, police, police dogs, The Express-Times | Leave a Comment »
+Filed under: animal ethics, animal rights | Tagged: animal ethics, dogs, Easton, euthanasia, K-9 unit, Lehigh Valley, police, police dogs, The Express-Times | Leave a comment »

-Posted on July 28, 2010 by sethsation
+Posted on July 28, 2010 by Seth

 Filed under: animal advocacy, animal cruelty, animal ethics, animal law, animal rights, animal welfare | Tagged: animal abuse, animal advocacy, animal cruelty, animal law, animal rights, animal suffering, animals, Barcelona, bullfighting, bulls, Catalonia, European Union, Spain | 3 Comments »